Recursive Language Models: Introduction

 \section{Introduction}

-Despite rapid progress in reasoning and tool use, modern language models still have limited context lengths and, even within these limits, appear to inevitably exhibit \textit{context rot}~\citep{hong2025contextrot}, the phenomenon illustrated in the left-hand side of Figure~\ref{fig:rlm-scaling} where the quality of even frontier models like GPT-5 degrades quickly as context gets longer.
-Though we expect context lengths to steadily rise through improvements to training, architecture, and infrastructure, we are interested in \textit{whether it possible to dramatically scale the context size of general-purpose LLMs by orders of magnitude}.
+Frontier reasoning models have limited context windows and, even within their limits, tend to exhibit \textit{context rot}~\citep{hong2025contextrot}, a phenomenon illustrated in Figure~\ref{fig:rlm-scaling} where quality degrades steeply as prompts get longer.
+Though we expect context lengths to steadily rise through improvements to training, architecture, and infrastructure, we are interested in \textit{whether it is possible to scale the context size of general-purpose LLMs by orders of magnitude}.
 This is increasingly urgent as LLMs begin to be widely adopted for long-horizon tasks, in which they must routinely process tens if not hundreds of millions of tokens.

 We study this question through the lens of scaling inference-time compute.
-We draw broad inspiration from \textit{out-of-core} algorithms, in which data-processing systems with a small but fast main memory can process far larger datasets by cleverly managing how data is fetched into memory.
-Inference-time methods for dealing with what are in essence long-context problems are very common, though typically task-specific.
-One general and increasingly popular inference-time approach in this space is context condensation or compaction \citep{khattab2021baleen,smith2025openhands_context_condensensation,openai_codex_cli,wu2025resumunlockinglonghorizonsearch}, in which the context is repeatedly summarized once it exceeds a length threshold.
-Unfortunately, compaction is rarely expressive enough for tasks that require dense access to many parts of the prompt, as it presumes in effect that \textit{some} details that appear early in the prompt can safely be forgotten to make room for new content.
+We are inspired by the way that \textit{reasoning models}, another inference strategy, have become the fundamental interface to LLMs, resulting not only in empirical gains but also additional theoretical expressive power~\citep{merrillexpressive} compared to vanilla Transformers.
+Though most inference-time methods for dealing with long context are task-specific~\citep{wu2021recursivelysummarizingbookshuman,chang2024booookscore}, the most popular general approach is \textit{context condensation} or \textit{compaction} \citep{khattab2021baleen,smith2025openhands_context_condensensation,openai_codex_cli,wu2025resumunlockinglonghorizonsearch}, where context from user requests or agent trajectories is repeatedly summarized once it exceeds a length threshold.
+Unfortunately, compaction is rarely expressive enough for tasks that require dense access throughout the prompt.
+It presumes that \textit{some} details that appear early in the prompt can safely be forgotten to make room for new content.

-We introduce \textbf{Recursive Language Models} (\textbf{\RLM{}}s), a general-purpose inference paradigm for dramatically scaling the effective input and output lengths of modern LLMs.
-The key insight is that long prompts should not be fed into the neural network (e.g., Transformer) directly but should instead be treated as \textit{part of the environment that the LLM can symbolically interact with}.
+We introduce \textbf{Recursive Language Models} (\textbf{\RLM{}}s), a general-purpose inference paradigm for dramatically scaling the effective input and output lengths of LLMs.
+The key insight is that arbitrarily long user prompts should not be fed into the neural network (e.g., Transformer) directly but should instead be treated as \textit{part of the environment that the LLM is tasked to \textbf{symbolically and recursively} interact with}.
+This system serves as an abstracted ``language model'' without context limitations.